Fabian Lysell

-Fabian Lysell (born 19 January 2003) is a Swedish professional ice hockey forward for the Providence Bruins in the American Hockey League (AHL) as a prospect to the Boston Bruins of the National Hockey League (NHL).
-Lysell was selected by the Boston Bruins in the first round, 21st overall, of the 2021 NHL Entry Draft.
+Fabian Lysell (born 19 January 2003) is a Swedish professional ice hockey forward for the Providence Bruins of the American Hockey League (AHL) while under contract to the Boston Bruins of the National Hockey League (NHL).
+Lysell was selected by the Boston Bruins in the first round, 21st overall, of the 2021 NHL entry draft.

 Playing career

 Lysell was selected 30th overall by the Vancouver Giants in 2020 CHL Import Draft.
 Lysell scored 13 points in 11 games for Frölunda at the J20 Nationell level.

 On 10 August 2021, Lysell was signed by the Boston Bruins to a three-year, entry-level contract.

+Lysell made his NHL debut on 28 December 2024, in a 4–0 home victory over the Columbus Blue Jackets but was subsequently reassigned to Providence.
+He returned to the NHL on 22 March 2025, and registered his first NHL point on 8 April with an assist on a Casey Mittelstadt goal against the New Jersey Devils.
+On 13 April, Lysell scored his first NHL goal in a 4–1 road win against the Pittsburgh Penguins.